NipunDas/Taskinator-Project/README.md

 # Taskinator-Project

 Taskinator is a To-Do list web application created for the CSC 307 Software Engineering class.
+Taskinator allows users to create tasks with fields including a title description priority tags date and duration.
+These tasks can be sorted based on priority and tags.
+Tasks can be dragged around to switch priority and can also be deleted from the task list page.
+The tasks are also accurately represented in a calendar with accurate dates.

 # Important Links